 - show local-host detail | begin <IP Address of VA or roaming client>

-- The above calls a policy-map that set the per-host connection limit to 1000 for example (given the example above of an apparent max connection count of 999).
-This would cause any new DNS packets from the device to be dropped until more connections are available.
+- If you find a policy-map "NAME" that sets the per-host connection limit to 1000 (for example), this will cause any new DNS packets from the device to be dropped until more connections are available.
 UDP is stateless and will not retry.

-- To resolve, remove that service-policy (no service-policy CONNS inside).
+- To resolve, remove that service-policy (no service-policy NAME inside).
 Connections should start going over the 1K limit (from our example).
 This occurs more quickly for a VA than a roaming client.